paulross/PythonExtensionPatterns/doc/sphinx/source/watchers.rst

 And the output would be something like this, it reports the Python file, line number, function, event and then detail about the arguments used to manipulate the dictionary:

+.. raw:: latex

+    [Continued on the next page]

+    \pagebreak

 ..
     .. raw:: latex